fallahn/crogine/editor/model_definition_format.md

             //Supplies a path to a texture to be used for this material diffuse = "path/to/image.png"

-            //If no diffuse texture is provided then a colour value can be supplied.
+            //Defines the diffuse colour of the material.
+If a diffuse map is supplied then it is
-            //Thisis a 4 component normalised value in RGBA order colour = 1,0.65,0.8,1
+            //multiplied by this colour.
+This is a 4 component normalised value in RGBA order colour = 1,0.65,0.8,1

             //Tells the material to use any vertex colour property in the mesh, and multiplies